-Paragraph 11.5(2)(1) requires firms to maintain records that demonstrate compliance with the know your client obligations in section 13.2, the know your product obligations in section 13.2.1 and the suitability determination obligations in section 13.3.
+Paragraph 11.5(2)(l) requires firms to maintain records that demonstrate compliance with the know your client obligations in section 13.2, the know your product obligations in section 13.2.1 and the suitability determination obligations in section 13.3.

 We expect firms to establish, maintain and apply policies, procedures and controls relating to the know your client process, in accordance with their category of registration, their business model, their client's type of account and the nature of the relationship with their clients.
-We also expect firms to maintain adequate documentation to support their supervision of the know your client process.
+We also expect